wmeints/effective-llm-applications/manuscript/01-understanding-large-language-models.md

 These cases represent just the beginning of what's possible with LLMs.
-While many people start their LLM journey with personal automation through tools like ChatGPT, these examples show how we can scale up to automate more complex team-based workflows.
+While many people start their LLM journey with personal automation through tools like ChatGPT, these examples show how you can scale up to automate more complex team-based workflows.

 It's important to remember that we're in the early days of this technology.
 The patterns I share in this book work well today, but I expect them to evolve significantly over the next few years.
 What excites me most is that we're just starting to understand what's possible.

-As we move forward in this book, we'll explore these patterns in detail, showing you how to implement them in your own projects.
+As we move forward in this book, we'll explore various design patterns in detail, showing you how to implement them in your own projects.
 But first, let's make sure you have a solid foundation by discussing operating LLMs in production in the next chapter.

 ## Summary